 The South is a land of its own.
 It does not include Texas or southern Florida.
 It is a land of sticky summers, firefly nights, and green rolling hills.
-If you ever find yourself moving there, you may- like my mother- cry because "No one wears shoes; all they do is sit on the street and strum guitars."
+If you ever find yourself moving there, you may- like my mother- cry, because "No one wears shoes; all they do is sit on the street and strum guitars."
 (A prophecy fulfilled only too well by her barefoot oldest child.)
-But sooner or later, you find that- also like my mother- the South has slowly worked its charm and grown itself into your heart.
+But sooner or later, you will find that- also like my mother- the South has worked its charm and slowly grown itself into your heart.

 "That Harry Ray is a good man."